leaningtech/labs/src/content/docs/cheerp/01-tutorials/02-dom.md

 There are two important things to notice:

-- the program outlived `webMain()` (while a normal C++ program terminates when the `main` returns) ([why?](Cheerp-basics#the-webmain-entry-point))
+- the program outlived `webMain()` (while a normal C++ program terminates when the `main` returns) ([why?](/cheerp/core-concepts#the-webmain-entry-point))
 - running code directly from inside `webMain()` can lead to race conditions, where depending on the execution order we may perform invalid operations (since the DOM is not fully formed).
-The pattern of invoking a callback on `DOMContentLoaded` is very important and will be used also in all the following examples, and so it is the more general pattern of using `cheerp::Callback`, that we will now examinate.
+The pattern of invoking a callback on `DOMContentLoaded` is very important and will be used also in all the following examples, and so it is the more general pattern of using `cheerp::Callback`, that we will now examine.

 ## The `cheerp::Callback` adapter function